instred/ForFunProjects/Discord Bots/README.md

  * It operates using Discord API key, to read user messages.
 Then I check if the message is a proper command, so I can parse the user text to a dictionary API class, which gets me the word meaning, so I can make an answer on discord.

 > [!IMPORTANT]
-> The Discord key is changed to ensure it's all secure.
+> The Discord API and Dictionary API keys ar changed to ensure it's all secure.

 Here's a little preview how it's working: